shivams/ted-playlist-downloader/README.md

 ###Running the script
 Run the script by providing it an argument for the URL of the TED Playlist you wish to download.

-For exmample, if you wish to download this playlist : "https://www.ted.com/playlists/211/the_art_of_meaningful_conversa", then just do it as follows:
+For example, if you wish to download this playlist : "https://www.ted.com/playlists/211/the_art_of_meaningful_conversa", then just do it as follows:

     ./ted-playlist-downloader.sh https://www.ted.com/playlists/211/the_art_of_meaningful_conversa